judsonlmoore/judsonlmoore.com/_posts/product-management/2020-03-14-ultimate-reading-list-for-product-managers.md

 ## Videos

-TED Talks and other conference videos make for great evening viewing and at-home learning.
+TED Talks and other conference videos make for excellent evening viewing and at-home learning.
 Here are a few of my favorites.

 {% for item in site.data.ultimate-reading-list-for-product-managers.videos %}
 <h3 class="h5">{{ item.title }}</h3>